 2) A BQ time does not a runner make

-If you think that you need a BQ in order to be a “real runner,” I would personally like to slap you hard across the face.
+If you think that you need a BQ in order to be a “real runner,” pull up a chair, and let’s have a serious discussion.

 And if you need any more reason to believe that, check out this fantastic post on I Love To Run about What a “Real” Runner Looks Like